Kimberly-Rodriguez/PMDD_Tracking/README.md

 ## Description

 To track daily PMDD symptoms by having an application that helps the user log multiple symptoms in a workout on a given day.
-This easy tracking system will aid the user to reach their PMDD mabagement goals more quickly
+This easy tracking system will aid the user to reach their PMDD goals more quickly
 ## Installation

 * Clone the repo (please reference the links below).